Ashutosh-777/Automatic-Washing-Machine-Control-System/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improving the project or adding new features, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README should provide clear guidance and detailed information to anyone looking to understand or contribute to your project.
-Feel free to modify sections to better suit your project's needs!